epfl-ada/ada-2023-project-ndlmada/docs/index.md

 ![Graphe](path_graph.png)
 <p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 4 : Representation of the number of links between categories.
 The plot does not take into account the self-linking, and the categories that do not have enough linking numbers between them are not shown.
 It means, for example, that IT, Art and Mathematics mainly stay in their categories and that Geography is reached by a large number of other categories.</p>

 Due to these two observations, we will focus on the last three links before reaching the target.
-In Fig.5, we can observe the behaviour of those reduced paths according to the category of their target.